cb-technologists/blog/content/posts/cloud-run-with-core.md

 #### Pipeline Shared Libraries

-A Pipeline Shared Library provides reusable global variables used in the catalog template similar to built-in Pipeline steps and the shared library will provide Kubernetes Pod specs (Jenkins agent templates) for ephemeral containerized agents.
+A Pipeline Shared Library provides reusable global variables used in the catalog template that are similar in use to built-in Pipeline steps.
+The shared library will also provide Kubernetes Pod specs (Jenkins agent templates) for ephemeral containerized agents.
 The structure and the pertinent files of the [shared library used with the ***Hugo Pipeline*** template](https://github.com/cloudbees-days/pipeline-library) are described below:

 ```
 +- vars